Setup In Developer Console

 Add items to the application's product list.

-Make sure that you publish the items (the application can remain unpublished).
+Make sure that you have published the items (the application can remain unpublished).
 See Creating a product list to learn how to do this.

 Install your application on an Android-powered device.